Data Connections

 6. Continue to the confirmation step and click Save Data Source.

-Add the DigiUsher Helm Repository
+Add the DigiUsher Helm repository

 helm repo add digiusher https://digiusher.github.io/helm-charts